-Mezzo-Soprano Megan Mikailovna Samarin is featured at Houston Grand Opera in three productions this season, singing Siébel in Faust, Second Secretary in Nixon in China, and covering Wellgunde in Götterdämmerung.
-She returns to Houston Grand Opera in the fall as Sesto in Giulio Cesare and Carla Mae in the world premiere of Ricky Ian Gordon’s The House without a Christmas Tree.
-She will also be performing as Clara Schumann in "Loving Clara Schumann" with the Mercury Symphony at the Wortham Center.
-This summer, Ms. Samarin will be performing at Wolf Trap Opera as Baroness Aspasia in La pietra del paragone, Shepherd in Tosca, as well as Son in Glass/Moran’s The Juniper Tree.
+Mezzo-Soprano Megan Mikailovna Samarin is returning to Houston Grand Opera for the fourth consecutive season to sing the role of Sesto in Julius Caesar, opening at the Resilience Theatre in the George R. Brown Convention Center, and Carla Mae in the world premiere of Ricky Ian Gordon’s The House Without a Christmas Tree.
+She will also be performing as Clara Schumann in "Loving Clara Schumann" with the Mercury Orchestra.
+This summer, Ms. Samarin will be returning to Wolf Trap Opera as Idamante in Mozart’s Idomeneo.
+Concert highlights include Wolf Trap Opera’s Aria Jukebox Concert as well as the Vocal Colors Recital at the Phillips Collection.

 Ms. Samarin is a 2017 Gerda Lissner Foundation International Vocal Competition Second Place winner, and performed at Carnegie Hall for the Gerda Lissner Foundation Winners Concert.
-She is a 2016 Sara Tucker Study Grant award winner as well as a 2017 District Award winner of the Metropolitan Opera National Council Auditions.
+She is a 2016 Sara Tucker Study Grant Award Winner as well as a 2017 District Award winner of the Metropolitan Opera National Council Auditions.
 She was also a finalist in HGO’s Eleanor McCollum Competition Concert of Arias.
 Ms. Samarin is a Shoshana Foundation Richard F. Gold Career Grant recipient for both 2014 and 2016.

 Ms. Samarin holds a Bachelor’s Degree from the Manhattan School of Music in New York City.
 She is alumna of the Houston Grand Opera’s Young Artists Vocal Academy and is a fellowship recipient of the Aspen Music Festival.
 Ms. Samarin is a former member of the Houston Grand Opera Studio.